trixi-framework/Trixi.jl/docs/src/adding_a_new_equation.md

 ![tutorial_adding_new_equations_plot2](https://user-images.githubusercontent.com/12693098/111651740-c9196c80-8806-11eb-9a02-c0420eecf4fc.png)

-You can see that there are less oscillations, in particular around steep edges.
+You can see that there are fewer oscillations, in particular around steep edges.
 Now let's increase the final time (and also the spatial resolution).
 ```julia
 # A larger final time: Nonclassical shocks develop (you can even increase the refinement to 12)